anoma/specs/src/architecture/clients/web-wallet-interface.md

 ## Application Features

-The application consist of the an UI that allows the user to perform the following actions in an easy to use and consistent web application:
+The application consists of the an UI that allows the user to perform the following actions in an easy to use and consistent web application:

 ### Seed Phrase
 [hifi Designs](https://www.figma.com/file/aiWZpaXjPLW6fDjE7dpFaU/Projects-2021?node-id=4610%3A5890)